renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/cbl-mariner.md

 | 2.0 (Distroless) |   ✔   |       ✔       |         |

-The following table provides an outline of the targets Trivy supports.
+The following table provides an outline of the targets Vul supports.

 | Version | Container image | Virtual machine |     Arch     |
 | ------- | :-------------: | :-------------: | :----------: |
 | 1.0     |        ✔        |        ✔        | amd64, arm64 |
 | 2.0     |        ✔        |        ✔        | amd64, arm64 |

-The table below outlines the features offered by Trivy.
+The table below outlines the features offered by Vul.

 |               Feature                | Supported |
 |:------------------------------------:|:---------:|